-Tomato curry, called Tomato Gojju is a South Indian recipe from the
+Tomato curry / Tomato Gojju recipe with video and step by step written instructions.
+It is a South Indian recipe from the

 state of Karnataka.

 Tomato Gojju is easy to make recipe using only a few spices.
 It is also a quick recipe as tomatoes cook fast.

 It will take you only 10-15 minutes to make this side dish including the chopping time.

 I always have onions and tomatoes on hand as I use them a lot in my cooking.
 When no other vegetables are available, I make this tomato gojju.